 This form of an open house is more personal and allows for more flexibility compared to a video because you are able to directly talk to the broker one on one.
 Additionally, it is also customizable to your needs, such as being able to ask certain questions about the space or viewing aspects of the apartment in detail.

-If you feel comfortable or are allowed to leave your home, but want to maintain social distance, there are also self-tour options in place for you!
-Rently is a software company that makes this possible through digital lockboxes.
-Buyers are able to register with their information online to view a home or apartment, then go up to the front door with their phone and valid ID, and get a one-time access code to the space.
+If you really want to see the place in person—but still want to maintain social distance—there are also self-tour options!
+For example, Rently is a software company that makes this possible via digital lockboxes.
+To use Rently, you can register online to view a home or apartment.
+After registration, go up to the front door with your phone and valid ID, and get a one-time access code to the space.
+Then, you can tour the listing in person—without having to come into contact with others!

 Touring with robots

-Yes, you read this correctly: you can also tour a space with robots.
-Attending an open house during this time can pose many potential worries for the broker, buyer, and even seller.
-A company called Zenplace allows potential buyers to tour an apartment without the broker being physically present.
-Their robot tours consist of robots with screens where a real estate agent can talk to a customer through video chat.
-The robots are also able to move so the agent can even lead the buyers around the house!
+Yes, you read this correctly: you can now also tour apartments with robots.
+One company called Zenplace makes this possible.
+This company has robots with screens on them, and the real estate agent can talk to the customer via video chat through the robot.
+The robots can move around like a person, so the real estate agent can lead the buyers around the house!

-It is important to note that these guidelines can vary from state to state and while NYC had these guidelines in place at the beginning of the pandemic, things are quick to change.
+It is important to note that guidelines can vary from state to state.
+So NYC had these guidelines in place at the beginning of the pandemic, but things are quick to change.

 Let Localize help you with your NYC home hunt without leaving your own.
 We have insights on every property listed on the market and you can even read reviews about different buildings and learn about things you wouldn’t be able to find out with just a one time tour.